THE XMM-NEWTON ABC GUIDE, STREAMLINED

 You will likely find it useful to alias these environment variable resets in your login shell (.cshrc, .bashrc, etc.).

-By default, none of these tasks keep any intermediate files they
+By default, these tasks do not keep any intermediate files they

 their output event files with "ImagingEvts.ds".
-In any case, it is
+It is

-convenient to rename them something easy to type:
+convenient to rename them something easy to type.
+Here,